 When our principal dentist Peter Saner was a child, he was afraid of the dentist and often wonders how he ended up working as one himself!
 Therefore, as a team we strive to make you feel calm and relaxed throughout your whole experience with us here at Ferring Dental Practice.
 We ensure that you will feel as comfortable as possible throughout the duration of your appointment and we will listen to your individual needs.

 I haven’t been for a long time.
 Does that matter?

+We certainly won't tell you off!
 If you haven’t seen a dentist for some time it is possible that there is quite a lot of work to do.
 But on the other hand it might not.
 The only way to find out is to come a have a consultation and we can talk through what needs to be done.
 It’s better not to put it off any longer.
-We certainly won’t tell you off.
-It’s your mouth and your choice and you take responsibility for what you do with it!

 I’ve got some gaps which I don’t like.
 What can I have done?